 After the bitcoin boom: Hard lessons for cryptocurrency investors

-Now, eight months later, the US$23,000 he invested in several digital tokens is worth about US$4,000 and he is clearheaded about what happened.
+Now, eight months later, the US$23,000 that he invested in several digital tokens is worth about US$4,000; and he is clearheaded about what happened.

 "I got too caught up in the fear of missing out and trying to make a quick buck," he said last week.
 "The losses have pretty much left me financially ruined."